rafacoelho4/GeolocatorTest/README.md

 # GeolocatorTest
-Testing the geolocator package in a Flutter app.
+Testing the geolocator and also google maps package in a Flutter app.